kaashmonee/rM2FS/README.md

 This project is written in python 3.6.7.

 ## Installing
 It is recommended to use a virtual environment.
-The required libraries are outlined in the `requirements.txt.`
+The required libraries are outlined in the `requirements.txt.` Run `pip install -r requirements.txt`.

+## Running
+As mentioned the `continuum.py` file contains all current progress and when complete, should run and create a list of orders and their continuum fits.
+Run with `python continuum.py`.

+## Authors
+Skanda Kaashyap, Carnegie Mellon University